Daimler buses ran from Mow Cop to Tunstall

 A forty-horsepower Daimler Bus

-During the First World War (1914-1918) the government requisitioned the company’s buses, and the services were suspended.
+During the First World War (1914-1918), the government requisitioned the buses and services were suspended.
 The buses were sent to France, where they were used to take troops to the front line.
-When the war ended, the buses were returned to the company and the services resumed.
+When the war ended, the buses were returned to the company, and the services resumed.

-The bus services to Tunstall operated by these companies competed with those run by the Potteries Motor Traction Company.
+After the First World War, former soldiers and sailors formed bus companies.
+The companies ran services to Tunstall that competed with those run by the Potteries Motor Traction Company.

-Rowbothams, a transport company whose garage was in Sands Road, Harriseahead, ran a bus service from The Bank, a hamlet in South Cheshire, to Tunstall.
-Its buses stopped to pick up passengers in Mount Pleasant, Dales Green, The Rookery, Whitehill, Newchapel, Packmoor, Chell and Pitts Hill.
+Rowbotham’s was a bus company with a garage in Sands Road, Harriseahead.
+The firm ran a service from The Bank, a hamlet in South Cheshire, to Tunstall.
+Its buses ran through Mount Pleasant, Dales Green, The Rookery, Whitehill, Newchapel Packmoor, Chell and Pitts Hill.

-Staniers who had a garage in Newchapel was another company whose buses competed with Rowbothams.
+Stanier’s was a bus company based in Newchapel.
 It ran a service from Mow Cop to Tunstall via Harriseahead, Newchapel, Packmoor, Chell and Pitts Hill.

 Leave a comment